jenkinsci/reliza-integration-plugin/README.md

 }
 ```

+1. Credentials set beforehand in Jenkins instance are set as environment variables for plugin to read.

+2. Reliza wrapper is called with 2 optional parameters uri and projectId.
+Base uri is preset to https://app.relizahub.com and projectId is only required if using ORG wide api.
+Wrapper calls Reliza Hub to get new version to be released.

-Credentials set beforehand are set as environment variables, reliza wrapper then calls Reliza Hub to get version details, pipeline reads from Dockerfile to build image and push to Docker Hub, and finally release information is collected through backend to be pushed to Reliza Hub.
+3. Jenkinsfile reads from repository Dockerfile to build the image and push to Docker Hub, then sets certain values as environment variables for the plugin to read and send to Reliza Hub.

+4. addRelease method can only be called within Reliza wrapper and will send release details to Reliza Hub.
+Method has 1 optional parameter artId (image name) which is only required when building an image.

 ## Resources on pipelines and writing plugins
 https://www.jenkins.io/doc/book/pipeline/syntax/